 The service supports all 11 to 19-year-olds and 11 to 25-year-olds with additional needs.

-Young people aged 11 to 18 living in the West Berkshire Council area can talk to advisers from the area’s Emotional Health Academy early intervention team about their concerns over the coronavirus outbreak in a new helpline from Monday, April 6.
-Call 01635 503587 between 9am and 5pm, from Monday to Friday.
+Young people aged 11 to 18 living in the West Berkshire Council area can contact advisers from the area’s Emotional Health Academy early intervention team for help via an online form – click here.

 The Sibs charity for siblings has advice for siblings of children with autism and additional needs available on its YoungSibs website – click here